tbrunsch/Hippodamus/README.md

 ### Aggregators

-The interface `dd.kms.hippodamus.aggregation.Aggregator` describes how values of a type `S` have to be aggregated to a value of type `R`.
+The interface `dd.kms.hippodamus.api.aggregation.Aggregator` describes how values of a type `S` have to be aggregated to a value of type `R`.
 In many cases `S` and `R` will be identical.
-You can either directly implement that interface or use the factory class `dd.kms.hippodamus.aggregation.Aggregators` to construct an aggregator.
+You can either directly implement that interface or use the factory class `dd.kms.hippodamus.api.aggregation.Aggregators` to construct an aggregator.
 This factory provides methods for creating

 - Disjunction (logical or) and conjunction (logical and) aggregators and
 - Aggregators based on an initial value, an aggregation function, and a predicate that can be used to test whether aggregation can complete prematurely (see Section [Short Circuit Evaluation](#short-circuit-evaluation)).